Jimver/fracto/README.md

 Download and unzip this repository.
 Then download [Godot](https://godotengine.org/download) Game Engine.
 Open the project via Godot and run it.

+## Controls
+Use WASD to move around, Q and E to control elevation and the mouse to point the camera.
+Use the scroll wheel of the mouse to zoom in/out.

 ## Screenshots
 ![Mandelbulb](images/mandelbulb.png?raw=true "Mandelbulb")